-Surfaces can be hot after running the robot.
-Touching the surfaces may result in burns.

-Allow the parts to cool down before maintenance or repair.
+Surfaces can be hot after running the robot, and touching these may result in burns.
+Allow the surfaces to cool down before maintenance or repair.

 Allergic reaction

 Warning Description Elimination/Action

 \triangle When working with lubricants there is a risk of an allergic reaction.
 Make sure that protective gear like goggles and gloves are always worn.

 Allergic reaction